tesla809/erc-20-tutorial/README.md

 The following functions update the state of the contract.
 This means they can change data inside the contract, so extra care needs to be added here.

+Note that OpenZeppelin Contracts functions will `revert` instead of returning false on failure. `revert` means the contract will undo all state changes, return a value, and refund any remaining gas to the caller.

 ##### transfer

 ```solidity